jasonhemann/22SU-CS4400/_lec/lec22.md

 # Preliminaries

-## Report, Progress.
+## HW9 Progress.

 Make _sure_ and submit.

 I also want to know that you're on track.
 How's that going?
 Someone stuck?

 ## Additional Bonus - TRACE surveys

 Reminder: If TRACE eval scores completion % >= 85% I'll add 2 overall grade points to class grade average.

-## Last time

-Implementing our own `lambda` calc language Implementing languages in terms of host languages.

 ## Qs

 # Types

 ## Why and where?

 > Perhaps the most pervasive formal methods are those that are not
 > even viewed as formal methods anymore!
 These include the pervasive